 If the doctor has a decent bedside manner, jurors are likely to trust his/her testimony.
 Medical doctors are also allowed to testify as to the need for future medical treatment, the costs of such treatment, and what will occur if such treatment is not provided.
 In these ways, a medical doctor’s testimony can help ensure that a verdict accounts not only for past harm, but future expenses as well after a car wreck.

 Each case, client, chiropractor, and doctor is different.
 I am familiar with many healthcare professionals and their reputations.
 When asked whether someone should see a chiropractor or medical doctor after a South Carolina auto accident, I do not make the decision.
 I simply tell clients what I know.

 Contact a Back Injury Lawyer For More Information

-If you have questions about your back injury, what treatment you should seek, or which doctor you should see, I will gladly share my experience with you.
+If you have questions about your back injury, what treatment you should seek, or which doctor you should see after a car accident, I will gladly share my experience with you.
 Before taking any steps that could harm your case or give the insurance company reason to dispute your injury, call our South Carolina car accident firm today for a free consultation at 803-790-2800 or you can contact us by using the live chat feature below.